GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 # Building

-We recommend building the Embedded C Client for Linux before attempting to cross-compile to another target platform.
-The process can serve as an introduction to the basic architecture, tools, and building steps of the Embedded C Client source.
+We recommend building the IoT Device SDK for Linux before attempting to cross-compile to another target platform.
+The process can serve as an introduction to the basic architecture, tools, and building steps of the IoT Device SDK source.
 This basic knowledge will help you later do a full cross-compiled port of the software to an embedded device.

 ## Build system: make environment

 Note: this document assumes you're familiar with the default build process as described in the `README.md` in the root directory of this repository.

-The Embedded C Client uses `make` to build its source files.
+The IoT Device SDK uses `make` to build its source files.
 The main makefile is in the root directory of the repository.

 More make-related files (.mk files) are included by the main makefile depending on the build configuration.
 These supporting files alter the list of compiled source files, toolchain command line arguments, and so on.
 Three main makefile flags define the configuration:  TARGET, CONFIG and IOTC_BSP_TLS.

 * **TARGET** determines which target platform you're compiling for.
-This affects toolchain flags, toolchain and file pathing, and the BSP sources you're attempting to compile.
+This affects tool chain flags, tool chain and file pathing, and the BSP sources you're attempting to compile.
 If not specified, this flag defaults to **TARGET=linux-static-release** or **TARGET=osx-static-release**, depending your host system.
-Note that currently OS X builds are unsupported.
+Note that currently OS X host builds are unsupported.

-* **CONFIG** determines which Cloud IoT Edge Embedded C software modules the system will compile into the library.
-Potential modules include components like the memory limiter, the use of TLS BSP, debug logging, stack tracing on reported memory leaks, etc. This value defaults to **CONFIG=posix_fs-posix_platform-tls_bsp-memory_limiter** for your local POSIX machine development purposes.
+* **CONFIG** determines which IoT Device SDK software modules the system will compile into the library.
+Potential modules include components like the memory limiter, the use of a TLS BSP, debug logging, stack tracing on reported memory leaks, etc. This value defaults to **CONFIG=posix_fs-posix_platform-tls_bsp-memory_limiter** for your local POSIX machine development purposes.
   * Specific CONFIG options are described in the section **CONFIG and TARGET Parameters** below.

 * **IOTC_BSP_TLS** determines which Transport Layer Security (TLS) BSP implementation the makefile will attempt to compile.
-The selected BSP interfaces with your desired embedded TLS library to encrypt data sent from the client over the network socket.
+Your TLS BSP selection will configure the SDK to use your desired embedded TLS library to encrypt data sent from the SDK over the network socket.
 If you do not define this explicitly on the make command line, the default **IOTC_BSP_TLS=mbedtls** will be used.
-The other out-of-the-box alternative is **IOTC_BSP_TLS=wolfssl**.
+This implemenation reisdes in `src/bsp/tls/mbedtls`.
+The other out-of-the-box alternative is **IOTC_BSP_TLS=wolfssl**, which resides in `src/bsp/tls/wolfssl`.
 Both of these options will attempt to configure and build the third-party TLS library sources in the `third_party/tls/mbedtls` or `third_party/tls/wolfssl`, respectively, and the build system will prompt the user with instructions on how to populate these directories with the required TLS library sources.
   * Note: The source for the third-party libraries are not included in the repo by default.
-Our make command will attempt to download mbedtls automatically and configure it for use with this client.
+Our make command will attempt to download mbedtls automatically and configure it for use with this SDK.
 For wolfSSL, no automatic download script is provided, but instructions on how and where to download the wolfSSL sources will be provided to you when you run make.
   * If you need to define your own BSP implementation, see the **TLS BSP** section later in this document.
-  * If you're using a hardware TLS option instead of a software one, the best practice is to compile without a TLS BSP.
-Instead, invoke the device SDK's secure socket API directly from the IoTC Client's Networking BSP.
-To build with a TLS BSP:
+  * If you're using a hardware TLS option instead of a software one, the best practice is to compile without a TLS BSP and invoke the device SDK's secure socket API directly from the IoT Device SDK's Networking BSP.
+To build without a TLS BSP:
     * Do not define IOTC_BSP_TLS on the make command line
-    * Change the `tls_bsp` config parameter to`tls_socket`.
+    * Change the `tls_bsp` config parameter to `tls_socket`.
 For example:  `make CONFIG=posix_fs-posix_platform-tls_socket-memory_limiter`

 For specific parameters for CONFIG and TARGET, see the **CONFIG and TARGET parameters** section below.